-Stansted Airport has approval to serve up to 35 million passengers per annum (MPPA), however, current projections show the potential to quickly supersede this capacity.
-The airport has recently submitted a planning application with the local authority to allow it to handle up to 43 MPPA.
+Stansted Airport has permission to serve up to 35 million passengers per annum (MPPA, The airport is forecast to deliver up to 50 percent of London's expected passenger growth over the next decade, and has recently received approval from Uttlesford District Council's planning committee to allow it to serve up to 43 MPPA.

-With lead architect Pascall+Watson, Ramboll was commissioned by Stansted Airport to undertake the transformation of the airport.
-This design will meet the demands for short-term growth and set the framework for achieving long-term growth.
+Designs for the planned transformation will meet the demands for short-term growth and set the framework for achieving long-term growth.
 Once completed, the transformed terminal complex will reinstate the coherent, spacious feeling of the original building and provide additional footprint for passenger facilities as a departures-only facility.

 Updated technologies and more flexible facilities will be provided to meet the needs of such diverse growth.
 This includes a new Arrivals Terminal with dedicated immigration and reclaim facilities; the existing terminal reconfigured to a 'shoreline' check-in arrangement including extensive use of self-check-in and self-bag-drop technology; expanded and enhanced aviation security and redesigned passenger waiting; and an improved commercial and food and beverage offer.

 The satellites and passenger connections to airside will also be progressively upgraded to connect all parts of the terminal complex.
-A new landscaped arrivals plaza will be created adjacent to the existing forecourt which will become a new focal point for arrivals into the UK.
+A new landscaped Arrivals plaza will be created adjacent to the existing forecourt which will become a new focal point for travellers arriving in the UK.

 Achieving this transformation within and around the boundaries of an existing operational terminal will be extremely challenging.
 The design team has worked with Stansted Airport to develop a number of strategies to provide the maximum benefit while minimizing disruption to passengers and airline operations.